ArunaStorage/documentation/get_started/basic_usage/05_How-To-Objects.md

 E.g. this can be used to transfer Collection ownership of an Object.

 This process consists of two steps:
-1. Create writeable reference of the Object in another collection
+1. Create writeable reference of the Object in another Collection
-2. Delete reference of the Object in the source collection
+2. Delete reference of the Object in the source Collection

 ```bash
 # Native JSON request to create a writeable reference in another collection